 Because of limited resources and the fact that not all individuals who fall among the groups at risk for severe influenza disease respond well to influenza vaccination, the National Department of Health is prioritizing certain groups of individuals.
 The recommendation for groups to be prioritised will be reviewed annually based on available data and resources.
-Prioritisation strategy for 2021 has taken into consideration the COVID-19 epidemic.
-The following are among the groups that are prioritised for the targeted public in order of priority funded influenza vaccination campaign in 2021, these priority groups apply to both public funded vaccine and privately accessed vaccine:
+Prioritisation strategy for 2022 has taken into consideration the COVID-19 epidemic.
+The following are among the groups that are prioritised for the targeted public funded influenza vaccination campaign in 2022, these priority groups apply to both public funded vaccine and privately accessed vaccine:

-- Healthcare workers (highly recommended) - Individuals aged ≥ 65 years - Individuals with cardiovascular disease (including chronic heart disease, hypertension, stroke and diabetes), chronic lung disease (including asthma and chronic obstructive pulmonary disease) and individuals living with HIV or AIDS - Pregnant women at all stages of pregnancy, including the postpartum period
+- Healthcare workers - Individuals aged ≥ 65 years - Individuals with chronic cardiovascular disease (including chronic heart disease, hypertension and stroke), diabetes, chronic lung disease (including asthma and chronic obstructive pulmonary disease) and individuals living with HIV or AIDS - Pregnant women at all stages of pregnancy, including women up to 6 weeks postpartum